Happy Kitchen

 • Depending on how thick your tahini paste is, you will need different amount of water to adjust the consistency.
 Start with 1 tablespoon and keep adding water until you like the consistency.

-• Make sure to try my vegan mayo and avocado dressing to mix things up!
+• Make sure to try my vegan mayo, roasted garlic sauce, vegan bechamel, mojo verde, vegan buffalo sauce, vegan blue cheese dressing, and avocado dressing to mix things up!

 Recipe Variations